 2 cups cherry or grape tomatoes, cut in half

 ¼ cup Kalamata olives (cut in half if large)

 ¼ cup fresh lemon juice

 ¼ cup fresh parsley, chopped (plus more for garnish)

 ¾ cup heavy cream

 Preheat grill to medium high.
 (You can also pan-sear the swordfish steaks if it’s not grilling season).

-Rub the steaks on both sides with 2 Tbs. of the olive oil and season with 1 tsp. each of the salt and pepper.
+Rub the steaks on both sides with 2 tablespoon of the olive oil and season with 1 teaspoon each of the salt and pepper.
 Massage the chopped rosemary into the flesh so they are well coated.

 Grill for about 3-4 minutes per side until golden grill marks appear and a fork easily slides in and out of the center of the fish.
 Do not overcook!
 Let rest, covered with foil, while you are making the sauce.